logicuniverse/manifesto/README.md

 # Appendix: Heuristic Analogies & Thought Experiments

-> "If the logical fabric of the ZYModel is universal, then the laws of nature emerge as observable performance signatures of the underlying engine.
-We propose the following inquiries not as formal proofs, but as a bridge between computation, mathematical formalism, and logical reality."
+> If the logical fabric of the ZYModel is universal, then the laws of nature emerge as observable performance signatures of the underlying engine.
+We propose the following inquiries not as formal proofs, but as a bridge between computation, mathematical formalism, and logical reality.

 This appendix provides a series of observational assertions and open thought experiments.
 It aims to analyze the deep-seated constraints of existing mathematical and physical paradigms through the lens of **Tri-Axial Fractal Topology**, identifying the "dimensional mismatch" between our descriptive tools and the high-dimensional essence of logic.